 Though Condesa and Roma are very good neighborhoods to live in, there was still something missing in terms of my social life.
 My social needs were not being met.

 My friend Maylis who lives in Guadalajara asked me if I can watch her house while she’s on a trip.
-She was going aboard the Chihuahua train and then visiting family and friends in France for the spring break.
+She was going aboard the Chihuahua train and then visiting family and friends in France for spring break.

 I accepted her invitation since Guadalajara is a smaller city than Mexico.
 I thought maybe, just maybe, I’d like Guadalajara and eventually move there.